MatrixManAtYrService/poag/README.md

 The structure created by flake inputs/outputs are used as cues toward requrement discovery.
 For each agent, it goes like this:

-> My flake's inputs indicate topics and point me at other agents that can help me with those topics
+> My flake's inputs point me at other agents that can help me with whatever my flake receives from that input
 >
-> My flake's outputs indicate topics which I am expected to be an expert on, consumers of those outputs may ask me for help with them.
+> My flake's outputs point me at other agents that may ask for my help with whatever my flake writes to that ouput

 This greates a social structure which agents use to deide whether they should delegate a request, handle it themselves, or handle part of it and delegate other parts.